-A. VB anion formation and decay dynamics
+B. VB anion formation and decay dynamics

-As seen in Fig. 3, the VB anion of $\Gamma \cdot U \cdot H_2O$ appears to have the strongest intensity near 0.8 - 0.9 eV eBE, which is approximately 0.2 - 0.3 eV higher than the peak eBE for the VB anion of $\Gamma \cdot U$ in this excitation energy regime.^{20, 21} This finding indicates that the water molecule is attached in the VB anion complex and that the presence of water stabilizes the VB anion.
-Increased TNI binding energies upon addition of water were previously observed following near-VDE photoexcitation of $\Gamma \cdot U \cdot H_2O$ as compared to the TNIs of near-VDE photoexcited $\Gamma \cdot U$ clusters.31 This energy increase of 0.2 - 0.3 eV eBE is similar to the stabilization of the TNIs in the near-VDE photoexcitation regime, although we note that in both cases the presence of feature B, single-photon detachment to $I(^2P{3/2}) \cdot U(\cdot H_2O)$, may obscure the full spectral width of the VB state.
+As seen in Fig. 3, the VB anion of $\Gamma \cdot U \cdot H_2O$ exhibits the strongest intensity near eBE = 0.8 - 0.9 eV, which is approximately 0.2 - 0.3 eV higher than the strongest intensity for the $\Gamma \cdot U$ VB anion from our past work in this π - π pump excitation energy regime.^{21, 22} This finding indicates that the presence of water stabilizes the VB anion.
+In our past work on near-VDE photoexcited $\Gamma \cdot U$ and $\Gamma \cdot U \cdot H_2O$ clusters, we previously observed that the addition of water also caused an increase of approximately 0.2 - 0.3 eV eBE in the TNI binding energies.32 The width of the VB anion photoelectron spectrum is commensurate with the VB anion measured in our past work in this photoexcitation regime as well as our near-VDE photoexcitation studies.^{21-23, 32} This breadth arises due to the geometric distortion of the VB anion in the ring puckering coordinate relative to the neutral;^{55, 56} thus, the presence of water does not significantly affect the uracil ring puckering as reflected by the VB anion spectral width.

 In the present study, the VB anion is found to appear within the cross-correlation of the pump and probe laser pulses and decay bi-exponentially, as is the case for Γ ·U photoexcited in this excitation energy regime.
-The fast decay of the VB anion is similar to that of the I·U- VB anion formed at 4.79 eV pump energy (Table I), while the long decay of the VB anion is an order of magnitude longer in the water-associated complex.
-This long-lived VB anion stabilization is commensurate with the dynamics that were previously observed in near-VDE photoexcited Γ ·U·H2O clusters, in which the VB anion long-time decay by autodetachment was found to be significantly longer with the addition of water.31 longer-lived bi-exponential decay.^{21, 26} Given the similarities between the $\Gamma \cdot U$ and $\Gamma \cdot U \cdot H_2O$ complexes, it is likely that the bi-exponential decay mechanism for the $\Gamma \cdot U \cdot H_2O$ VB anion is by autodetachment as well.
-Previously, we have attributed bi-exponential decay of the VB anion in this pump energy regime to the loss of neutral iodine from the cluster, causing a reduction in the internal energy and resulting in two autodetachment decay components.23 Neutral iodine loss was implicated in the VDE shifting dynamics of the DB anion observed in near-VDE photoexcited $\Gamma \cdot U$, $\Gamma \cdot T$, and $\Gamma \cdot U \cdot H_2O$ complexes.^{22, 23, 31} In the π - π photoexcitation regime, the I·T- VB anion exhibits mono-exponential decay dynamics, and it has been suggested that the initial autodetachment may be faster compared to iodine loss than in $\Gamma \cdot U$.23 The $\Gamma \cdot U \cdot H_2O$ results here further indicate that the bi-exponential or mono-exponential nature of the VB anion decay is sensitive to the electronic structure of the specific nucleobase species.
+The fast decay of the Γ ·U·H2O VB anion is similar to that of the I·U- VB anion formed at 4.79 eV pump energy (Table I), while the long decay is an order of magnitude longer in the water-associated complex.
+This long-lived VB anion stabilization induced by the addition of water is commensurate with the dynamics that were previously observed in near-VDE photoexcited Γ ·U·H2O clusters, in which the VB anion long-time decay was found to be significantly longer than in Γ ·U.32 clusters were found to exhibit prompt depletion and recovery near t0 that mirrored the appearance and fast decay of the VB anion at early times, although the Γ ·U VB anion exhibited a somewhat longer-lived bi-exponential decay.^{22, 27} Given the similarities between the Γ ·U and Γ ·U·H2O complexes observed here, it is likely that the bi-exponential decay mechanism for the Γ ·U·H2O VB anion in the present study is by autodetachment as well.
+Previously, we have attributed the bi-exponential nature of the VB anion decay to the loss of neutral iodine from the cluster, causing a reduction in the internal energy and resulting in two autodetachment decay components.24 Neutral iodine loss was implicated our past studies of near-VDE photoexcited Γ ·U, Γ ·T, and Γ ·U·H2O complexes and is therefore expected to be a reasonable decay pathway.^{23, 24, 32} In the π - π photoexcitation regime, the I·T- VB anion exhibits monoexponential decay dynamics, and it has been suggested that the initial autodetachment may be faster compared to iodine loss than in Γ ·U.24 The bi-exponential Γ ·U·H2O VB anion decay here further indicates that the bi-exponential or mono-exponential nature of the VB anion decay is sensitive to the electronic structure of the specific nucleobase species.

-In our previous results for π - π photoexcited Γ ·U and Γ ·T clusters, we proposed that the VB anion decays by autodetachment because the measured autodetachment signals for both clusters were found to exhibit prompt depletion and recovery near t0 that mirrored the appearance and fast decay of the VB anion at early times, although the Γ ·U VB anion exhibited a somewhat
+In our previous results for π - π photoexcited I-·U and I-·T clusters, we proposed that the VB anion decays by autodetachment because the measured autodetachment signals for both

-B. Autodetachment dynamics
+C. Autodetachment dynamics